mboehmic/whmcs-piwik-analytics/README.md

 whmcs: 8.3.2

-Multibrand for whmcs 2.9.1 by ModulesGarden (you do not need to use Multibrand)
+Multibrand for whmcs 2.9.1 by ModulesGarden (you do not need to use Multibrand to use this plugin)

 ## Concept:
 The addon allows up to 6 different brands or domains out of whmcs to be tracked individually to piwik/Matomo.